zenalapp/zenalapp.github.io/_pages/about.md

 **Current**

-I'm a Postdoctoral Associate at Duke University studying malaria parasite transmission between humans and mosquitos with [Steve Taylor](https://sites.duke.edu/taylorlab/) and [Wendy Prudhomme-O'Meara](https://sites.duke.edu/wpomeara/).
+I'm a Postdoctoral Associate at the Duke Global Health Institute studying malaria parasite transmission between humans and mosquitos with [Steve Taylor](https://sites.duke.edu/taylorlab/) and [Wendy Prudhomme-O'Meara](https://sites.duke.edu/wpomeara/).

 When I’m not working, I enjoy backpacking, climbing, running in the park, playing soccer and tennis, and generally being outdoors!